 by Carolyn Pottinger, a previous version published in PASSAGE, Singapore: Friends of the Museums

-Ceramic Museums and/or Special Exhibitions
+Ceramic Collections, Museums and Special Exhibitions

 by Louise M Cort, who reminds us that since first writing that article, record cards and folder sheets have now given way to digital databases and Collections sections on museum web sites.
 Nevertheless, this insider’s guide is priceless.

 by Patricia Bjaaland Welch, previously published in PASSAGE, Singapore: Friends of the Museums, November/December 2014, pp 16-17